Myddleware/myddleware-docs/basic_usage.md

 Once you've named & decided on the modules you want to synchronise, you will be redirected to the fields mapping step.
 This is where you will define the general pattern for each data transfer made by your rule, field by field.

 To map your fields, you just have to drag and drop the source field to the target field.
-For instance, here we've selected the ```email``` source field from the ```Customers``` module of our PrestaShop application and we've place it in the ```email1``` target field from the ```Accounts``` module of our SuiteCRM application.
+For instance, here we've selected the ```email``` source field from the ```users``` module of our Moodle application and we've place it in the ```email1``` target field from the ```Accounts``` module of our SuiteCRM application.
 You can map as many fields as you need and can even send multiple sources into one target.

 > NB: please note you don't need to map *all* source/target fields, you can simply select a few if that's what you need.
 However, some of them will be required, depending on the target application.
 Required fields will be marked with a star symbol next to their name in Myddleware.